Harvard Medical Faculty Physicians at Beth Israel Deaconess Medical Center, Inc

 The BIDMC Department of Pathology has launched new Strategic Initiatives in cutting-edge Precision Diagnostics (including cancer genomics, multiplex biomarker theranostics, and computational/digital pathology).

-We are looking for an active, energetic, team-oriented faculty member to help us actively shape our future agenda and to take leadership in areas that are being actively developed.
+We are looking for an active, energetic, team-oriented faculty member to help us shape our future agenda and engage in areas that are being actively developed.

 In addition to strong hematopathology diagnostic skills, expertise in advanced flow cytometry, molecular diagnostics (including NGS and FISH) and/or coagulation testing are desirable.
 Strong interest in further developing the crucial role of Pathology in clinical trials is a plus, including new companion diagnostics.

 Candidates with a strong clinical, translational, or laboratory-based research program are particularly encouraged to apply.
 Candidates with existing NIH grant funding will be supported by attractive research space and start-up funds to expand their programs.

 The successful candidate will join a team of hematopathologists, cytogeneticists, and molecular diagnosticians, residents, and fellows to provide world-class diagnostics for benign and malignant hematology, stem cell transplantation, and the cancer vaccine and T-cell therapies center at BIDMC.
 Additionally, the candidate will support the vibrant training programs, including pathology residency program, hematopathology fellowship program, and clinical hematology/oncology fellowship program.